nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Path

 What it is: This is a string that will be expanded into a fully qualified pathname when passed to a command or closure.

-Annotation: 'path'
+Annotation: `path`

 Example 1:

-You can easily recreate the 'realpath' command from some Linux distros:
+You can easily recreate the `realpath` command from some Linux distros:

 ```nu
 def realpath [p: path] { $p }